System of National Accounts: Green alternatives

-Originally, SNA was designed to provide standard, internationally comparable measures for the magnitudes and changes in national income, output, spending, capital formation and external trade.
+Originally, SNA was designed to provide standard, internationally comparable measures for the magnitudes and changes in national income, output, spending, capital formation and external transactions.
 All of these indicators are essential to understand the causes and patterns of economic growth, and to provide insight about economic trends.
 However, that approach is now often deemed to be inadequate (and for some, totally wrongheaded — see for example degrowth), because it leaves out crucial variables, such as environmental variables which impact on the whole economy.

 The technical discussions about the inclusion of environmental variables in SNA accounts have carried on for more than half a century since the 1972 Limits to growth report of the Club of Rome.
 Nowadays a very large scientific literature exists about the subject.
 However, for many years it proved difficult to reach (i) a workable international consensus about (ii) a feasible SNA methodology, (iii) to create meaningful environmental accounts that could be (iv) international standard SNA accounts which are both (v) useful for policymaking and (vi) internationally comparable (keeping in mind the great diversity of environmental conditions in 200+ different countries and territories) while (vii) maintaining the continuity of SNA core accounts.
 Given that a very large amount of data is already being collected about the environment, the central issue for SNA statisticians became what specific contribution SNA accounting could usefully add to the total statistical picture of the natural environment that was emerging.

 Ten sorts of environmentalist criticisms were made of alleged deficiencies in SNA accounts.
 Most of these criticisms were about things that were traditionally not accounted for by SNA, but which (it was argued) ought to be accounted for as a standard procedure.